Fantemil/Hyperlib/README.md

 Sometimes i just dont add scripts when they are requiring you to do some extra steps.

-# How to help
+# HELP US!

-We are of course accepting Help!
-If you want to contribute feel free to make a pull request.
-You can also Distribute Scripts on our discord https://discord.gg/mmcaPrKDUp
+We are needing alot of Help to find new Scripts!
+If you want to contribute then please send in scripts on our discord or make a pull request!!! https://discord.gg/mmcaPrKDUp